The Best Insurance for Electricians & Electrical Contractors

 As the sections above make clear, there is a wide variety of insurance policies available to electricians to cover the risks that they might face.
 Finding the right coverage for each of these policies can mean hours of research and consultations, complicated arrangements with multiple insurers providing different types of coverage, and high costs for a comprehensive set of policies.

-Increasingly, insurers are addressing this problem by creating packages of insurance policies that are specifically tailored to the needs of electrical contractors.
-These bundles are available through both established insurance giants like Travelers and newer brands like NEXT and THREE.
+Increasingly, insurers are addressing this problem by creating tailored packages of insurance policies or comprehensive single-policy solutions designed for electrical contractors.
+These options are available through established insurance giants like Travelers and newer brands like ERGO Next and THREE, which offers a single comprehensive policy that eliminates the need for multiple separate policies.

 There are pros and cons to both shopping for individual policies and choosing a bundle.
 Here is how each option stacks up on different factors:

-• Cost: One of the most common ways to save in the insurance industry is through multi-policy discounts.
+- Cost: One of the most common ways to save in the insurance industry is through multi-policy discounts.
 Most major insurers will offer savings to policyholders who obtain multiple forms of insurance from that carrier, which means that people who opt for a bundle typically can access cost savings.
-Multi-line discounts of 10 to 15% are fairly typical.
+Multi-line discounts of 5% to 10% are fairly typical for commercial insurance bundles.
 However, in some cases, the combined cost of a bundled policy may still exceed what you could pay for individual policies, especially if the bundle includes more coverage for certain lines than your business needs.

 Comparing Electrician Insurance Providers